• Skip to primary navigation

 Make-Ahead and Storage

-• Ambrosia salad is always best if made ahead.
-Make it in the morning to serve in the afternoon or make it the day before serving.
+• Make-Ahead.
+Ambrosia salad is always best made ahead.
+You can make it in the morning to serve in the afternoon or the day before serving.

-• Store any leftovers in a sealed container in the refrigerator.
+• Storage.
+Store any leftover salad in a sealed container in the refrigerator.
 This Ambrosia Salad will keep for 3 to 4 days.

 📖 Recipe